Leishmaniasis

 • Culture (special media required)

-• Polymerase chain reaction–based assays
+• Polymerase chain reaction (PCR)–based assays

 Organisms causing simple cutaneous leishmaniasis can be differentiated from those capable of causing mucosal leishmaniasis based on the geographic area of acquisition, specific DNA probes, or analysis of cultured parasites.